apk/c-utils/README.md

 Dump each file given as argument as a hex and ascii dump, in the style of early debuggers and monitors.
 Read stdin if no arguments are given.

+## `escat`

+Like cat, but escape special characters, and backticks, by a backtick and the two hex digits representing the character.
+Special characters are everyting but printable asccii characters, newlines, tags, and carriage returns.